 Holly Hendry (b.
 London, 1990) presents an entirely new body of work for her first solo exhibition in a UK arts institution.

-These bitesize, introductory tours are suitable for everyone and help bring BALTIC’s exhibitions to life.
+These free bitesize, introductory tours are suitable for everyone and help bring BALTIC’s exhibitions to life.

 Children and families can explore the exhibitions with our special Explorer Guides.